-Kate Crawford and Vladan Joler Calculating Empires: A Genealogy of Technology and Power, 1500-2025 2023 Installation view: Calculating Empires: A Genealogy of Technology and Power, 1500-2025, Osservatorio Fondazione Prada, Milan, 2023-2024 Photo: Piercarlo Quecchia - DSL Studio Photo courtesy: Fondazione Prada Diemut Diemut's work is characterized by its intrinsic entanglement of art and science, presented in a variety of experimental installations.
-In her projects she collaborates with scientists in the fields of AI, synthetic biology, quantum physics, and other strands of science.
-Three Approaches to Synthetical Entities features a dialogue between AI and humans (EI Turco/Living Theater) that presents a human player hidden in the system, a debate between two adversarial AI machines (Eris' Apple), as well as an externalized inner soliloquy (Monologue).
+Kate Crawford and Vladan Joler Calculating Empires: A Genealogy of Technology and Power Since 1500 Installation view: Calculating Empires: A Genealogy of Technology and Power, 1500-2025, Osservatorio Fondazione Prada, Milan, 2023-2024 Photo: Piercarlo Quecchia - DSL Studio Photo courtesy: Fondazione Prada Diemut Diemut's work is characterized by its intrinsic entanglement of art and science, presented in a variety of experimental installations.
+In her projects she collaborates with scientists in the fields of AI, synthetic biology, human and plant genetics, quantum physics, and astrophysics.
+Three Approaches to Synthetic Entities features a dialogue between Al and humans (El Turco / Living Theater) that presents a human player hidden in the system, a debate between two adversarial Al machines (Eris' Apple), as well as an externalized inner soliloquy (Monologue).
 This work reconsiders the meaning and implications of human intelligence when confronted with the capabilities of an advanced AI machine.